Shresth72/microservices_architecture_and_deployment/Readme.md

 ssh -i "key" "public DNS"
 ```

+### Setting up connection to GitHub repo of the service

 - Install node and git on the instance

 - Now generate SSH key pair to connect it the GitHub repo using :